therebelrobot/diff-compare/README.md

 A javascript library for diffing text and generating corrected and annotated text.
 This is a fork and derivative of [ForbesLindesay/jsdifflib](https://github.com/ForbesLindesay/jsdifflib), which is in turn a fork of [cemerick/jsdifflib](https://github.com/cemerick/jsdifflib)

+The main difference between this lib and [ForbesLindesay/jsdifflib](https://github.com/ForbesLindesay/jsdifflib) is `jsdifflib` returns an HTML node for direct embedding (a table no less), and this module just returns the adjusted text in a JS object.
+I was implementing a separate view system, so I just needed the data alone.

 ## Installation

     npm install diff-compare